singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 So far so good, let's add some plugins.

 #### 4. Adding Packages
-Metalsmith itself needs a fair few packages to run, but apart from that what packages or in Metalsmith terms, what plugins do we want or need?
+Metalsmith itself needs a few dependency packages to run (no need to worry, as it will install these by itself), but apart from that what packages or in Metalsmith terms, what plugins do we want or need?
 Well, I'm getting used to Markdown and statistically speaking so is the average reader of this article, so I'll add that to the list with the following command in terminal:

 ```